-Farmington Area Ecumenical Ministry (FAEM) is a community of Christian Churches gathered to respond to Jesus Christ’s call to take the good news of God’s love into all of society.
+Farmington Area Ecumenical Ministry (FAEM) is a community of Christian Churches in Franklin County, Maine, gathered to respond to Jesus Christ’s call to take the good news of God’s love into all of society.
 FAEM offers several ecumenical worship experiences each year and four unique ministries to respond to the social, physical, and spiritual needs of the people of Franklin County.

 Member churches of FAEM partner with United Way of the Tri-Valley Area and Western Maine Community Action to fulfill our purpose of loving God and loving our neighbors by offering the following ministries for our neighbors:

 - The Franklin County Ecumenical Heating Fund

 The logo of the Farmington Area Ecumenical Ministry is an ancient ecumenical symbol of a boat with the cross of Christ, not pulled up on the shore, but out on the water, carrying the good news of God’s love in Jesus to people in need.
 The image portrays the faith we share and our willingness to go out into the world on mission with God.
 The term ecumenical (pronounced ek-you-men’-i-kal) refers to the worldwide Christian Church and the unity we have in our shared mission.

 The Farmington Area Ecumenical Ministry was founded during the 1980’s to foster a cooperative religious spirit in the community by having programs to explore the similarities and differences of our various faith traditions.
 The first ministry was to establish the